 9. Promotes heart health

-Capsaicin in jalapenos reduces triglycerides, cholesterol, and aggregation of platelets.
+Capsaicin in jalapenos reduces triglyceridesiXThe most common type of fat in the blood that provides energy for bodily functions. , cholesterol, and aggregation of platelets.
 The compound helps dissolve fibrin, which is the key ingredient in the formation of blood clots during pregnancy.
 Medical studies reveal that jalapenos reduce the chances of stroke and heart attack substantially.
 Bioflavonoids, Vitamin A, and Vitamin C aid in strengthening your blood vessels making them more elastic and helping them adjust to changing blood pressure during pregnancy.

 Can You Eat Jalapenos When Pregnant?

 Yes, it is completely safe to eat jalapenos while you are expecting.
 Since the chilly pepper is spicy, you may feel a bit uncomfortable if you don’t eat it regularly.
-However, make sure you eat jalapenos in appropriate amounts since excess consumption can result in heartburn, particularly in the last trimester of your pregnancy.
+However, make sure to follow food safety rules and eat jalapenos in appropriate amounts since excess consumption can result in heartburn or gastroesophageal reflux, particularly in the last trimester of your pregnancy.

 Frequently Asked Questions